aeneasr/aeneasr/README.md

 Currently I work full-time at ORY where my responsibility is writing the ORY software stack.

+I also enjoy taking pictures which you can find at [__aeneas](https://www.instagram.com/__aeneas/).

 ## Projects

-These are projects I started and either still maintain or maintained for a significant amount of time.
+These are projects I started and either still maintain or maintained for a significant amount of time and am particularly proud of.

 | Project                                                | GitHub Stars | Description                                                                                                                                                                                                                   |
 |--------------------------------------------------------|--------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|